ilario/disk-data-scrambler/README.md

 shred /mnt/etc/shadow
 ```

-* then if you're fine with data being possible to recover (it is very likely that most of your files will not be even touched by this quick tool), but you just want to make it a bit harder, you can use the code reported here.
+* then if you're fine with data being possible to recover (it is very likely that most of your files will not be even touched by this quick tool) in an easy way (it's very easy, for example, using [PhotoRec](https://www.cgsecurity.org/wiki/PhotoRec) which is open source and can easily recover also deleted files), but you just want to make it a bit harder, you can use the code reported here.

 ## Code to copy and paste

-Make sure you understand the code for avoiding destroying the wrong thing!
+Make sure you understand the code for **avoiding deleting the wrong thing!**

 ***Use at your own risk!
 This will destroy your data but does not guarantee that it's 100% destroyed!***